WOULD YOU LIKE TO IMMIGRATE TO THE UNITED STATES THROUGH INVESTMENT?

 Conditional Permanent Residence

-Upon establishing the necessary requirements, the investor is granted conditional permanent residence for two years.
-At the end of two years, a new set of papers must be filed with the C.I.S. in order to have the conditional residence changed to permanent residence.
+Upon petition approval, the investor is granted conditional permanent residence for two years.
+At the end of two years, a new set of papers must be filed with USCIS to have the conditional residence changed to permanent residence.

 The information in this article does not constitute legal advice.
 The law is constantly changing, and we make no warranty of the accuracy of information.